 - Collaborating internationally with 11 of the top 100 universities.

 A Brief History of CAPPA

-In September 2006, Dr. Guillaume Huyet joined the Dept. of Applied Physics & Instrumentation at CIT and established what was then called the Photonic Device Dynamics Group.
-The group emerged from the Optoelectronics & Non-Linear Dynamics group of University College Cork (now the Laser Physics Group), but retained a presence in the Tyndall National Institute.
+In September 2006, Dr. Guillaume Huyet joined the Dept. of Applied Physics & Instrumentation at CIT (now the Dept. of Physical Sciences) and established what was then called the Photonic Device Dynamics Group.
+The group emerged from the Optoelectronics & Non-Linear Dynamics group of University College Cork, but retained a presence in the Tyndall National Institute.
 The group’s research was based around Principal Investigator funding from Science Foundation Ireland, with a strong track record in the understanding of semiconductor laser physics and photonic devices.

 Over the next 5 years, both the industry-targeted activities and the academic research of the group continued to strengthen and expand, developing links with over 30 national and international companies, publishing over 50 journal papers, and achieving over €8M funding, including a number of European FP7 projects (2 as coordinator).
 The group was awarded funding for a CAPPA Technology Gateway, the follow-on programme for the ARE centres, and Dr. Huyet was awarded his third consecutive SFI Principal Investigator grant.

 In 2014, the CAPPA name was rebranded as the umbrella title for all the group’s activities, combining both the fundamental science and industry-focused research strands of the group, as well as consolidating activities based on the main CIT campus and within the Tyndall National Institute.